mariorod98/ObsidianVault/🌱 Seedbox/UE4 Collisions.md

 You can create new types in the Project Settings.

 ### Trace types/channels
-Similar to the object type, the **trace channels** defines the chane where the raycast will be casted.
-Only the actors
+Similar to the object type, the **trace channels** defines the channel where the raycast will be casted.
+The only actors detected will be the ones with

 The type of traces and objects that generate a response are:
 - Trace Types.